-An Interactive Introduction to Randomized Evaluation
+An Interactive Introduction to Randomized Control Trials

 Context for Use

+The exercise suggested here can provide an interactive introduction to the topic in courses such as Development Microeconomics, Public Policy and Economics of Development, Economic Development and Growth, Econometrics and Impact Evaluation, and Community Economic Development.
 By participating in the experiment the students have the opportunity not only to learn the core measure in any evaluation program (the Average Treatment Effect), they also get exposed to an intuitive understanding of the impact evaluation technique.
 The Classroom RCT Game does not need to be restricted just to undergraduate introductions to the topic of randomized evaluation.
 The game can be used in a graduate course as well, since it can be time-consuming if not impossible to take the whole class to the field to provide a first-hand exposure to an actual randomized evaluation program.
 Additionally, the idea of control and trial is now common enough in courses other than development economics.
 Courses in behavioral economics and experimental economics routinely have a topic on measurement and experiment design.
 Here again, the classroom game can provide a personal experience into the design and process of an experiment which can make the logic of designing an experiment – to evaluate and estimate "treatment differentials" more vivid to the participating student.

 The experiment takes about 35-45 minutes for a class of 20 students.
 The activity is introduced before starting with lectures on RCT.
 Some simple preparation before hand is needed as indicated below.